Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: The Analysis of DeMa

 \subsection{Input Data Structures}

-First, we conduct a comparison between the RNN-like DeMa and the Transformer-like DeMa.
-The average results are shown in Table~\ref{tab:average} (with detailed results in Appendix~\ref{app:comparison}), where the performance of the RNN-like DeMa is significantly weaker than that of the Transformer-like DeMa, especially in Atari games.
+First, we compare the RNN-like DeMa (B3LD) with the Transformer-like DeMa (B3LD)\footnote{BL3D and B3LD represent different concatenation types.
+Section \ref{sec:input type} gives a comprehensive explanation.
+Unless otherwise specified, all references to DeMa in this context refer to the B3LD type.}.
+The average results are shown in Table~\ref{tab:average} (with detailed results in Appendix~\ref{app:comparison}), where the performance of the RNN-like DeMa is significantly inferior to that of the Transformer-like DeMa, especially in Atari games.
 These findings suggest that the recurrent mode may be unnecessary in trajectory optimization methods.
 Given that the hyper-parameters are identical for both types of DeMa except for the sequence length, we assume that variations in sequence length are likely the primary cause of the observed disparities in results.
 Therefore, we explore the effect of sequence length on the Transformer-like DeMa in subsequent sections.

 \paragraph{How does sequence length affect the computational load?} We investigate the impact of sequence length on single-step training time, single-step inference time and GPU memory usage for models including DT, Transformer-like DeMa, and RNN-like DeMa.
 Figure~\ref{fig:K_seed} shows that the Transformer-like DeMa operates faster than the RNN-like DeMa when dealing with short sequence lengths, despite that the inference time of RNN-like DeMa is independent of the sequence length.
 With conventional sequence lengths (such as 20), Transformer-like DeMa holds an advantage in forward speed, training speed, and GPU memory consumption.